ddhorstman/ddhorstman/README.md

 ## Hi there!
-I'm David, a software engineer with a passion for video games.
-I love playing them, making them, and even watching other people play them.
-I also know a few things about web development.
-Well, perhaps more than a few.
+I'm David, a software engineer with a passion for video games, music, and the outdoors.
+My current specialization is Web, but more than anything, I like pushing my limits and learning new things.

 - 🔭 I’m currently finishing my Full Stack Web course at Lambda School
 - 🌱 I’m working on learning Unity on the side